saifabusaleh/clipboard-history-extension/README.md

 ## How to use

-* Clicking on clear saved text will clear all the saved text

-* Hovering on one item will show all the text content in the toolip

 * Clicking on one item will copy the text to clipboard

 * Searching for text will search all the items for matching text

+* Hovering over one item will show all the text content in the toolip

+* Clicking on clear saved text will clear all the saved text

 ## Images